Ijfine/Git-project-two/nony/git.md

 ## Cloning your repository

-**git clone* command helps you to make a copy of your remote repository.
+**git clone** command helps you to make a copy of your remote repository.

-use this command *git clone, <link to your remote repository>
+use this command *git clone <link to your remote repository*

 (*git clone https://github.com/Ijfine/Git-project.git*)